ENJOY THE SHOW!

 Alice Stewart

-Alice Stewart is a CNN pundit and Republican strategist who helped write the conservative
+Alice Stewart was a CNN pundit and Republican strategist who helped write the conservative playbook on how to discuss abortion in 21st century politics.

-conception.
+A communications aide on five presidential campaigns, Stewart helped turn abortion from all-but-taboo to a main talking point with messages about humane treatment of life beginning at conception.
 A spokeswoman on the campaigns of Michele Bachmann, Ted Cruz, and Mike Huckabee – all of whom supported abortion bans and resisted exceptions for rape and incest – Stewart modeled how to portray candidates as people of faith who still cared for pregnant women.

-Stewart has broken rank in several op-eds warning about the direction Donald Trump is taking the party in.
-She wrote in a 2022 CNN op-ed that her begrudging vote for Trump was justified when the justices he appointed overturned Roe V. Wade but, in light of several indictments against him, now urges Republicans to “turn the page” on his leadership.
+An Emmy-winning journalist and former surrogate for the Republican National Committee, Stewart broke rank in several op-eds warning about the direction Donald Trump was taking the party.
+She wrote in a 2022 CNN op-ed that her begrudging vote for Trump was justified when the justices he appointed overturned Roe V. Wade but, in light of several indictments against him, later urged Republicans to “turn the page” on his leadership.